Mortal Kombat 1 finally includes Jean-Claude Van Damme as Johnny Cage

 With that said, this isn't Van Damme's first foray into the world of fighting games.
 Back in 1994, he was cast as Guile in the live-action Street Fighter movie and then had his digital character likeness implemented into the video game adaptation a year later.
 This title, much like the early Mortal Kombat games, used digital representations of live-action actors instead of sprites.

 Mortal Kombat 1 releases next week for those who pre-ordered the game on Xbox Series X, PS5, and PC.
-For everyone else, the fighting game releases on September 19, which is also coming to Nintendo Switch.
+For everyone else, the fighting game releases on September 19, which is also coming to Nintendo Switch

-Aleksha McLoughlin is the Hardware Editor for TechRadar Gaming and oversees all hardware coverage for the site.
-She looks after buying guides, writes hardware reviews, news, and features as well as manages the hardware team.
-Before joining TRG she was the Hardware Editor for sister publication GamesRadar+ and she has also been PC Guide's Hardware Specialist.
-She has also contributed hardware content to the likes of Trusted Reviews, The Metro, Expert Reviews, and Android Central.
+Aleksha McLoughlin is an experienced hardware writer.
+She was previously the Hardware Editor for TechRadar Gaming until September 2023.
+During this time, she looked after buying guides and wrote hardware reviews, news, and features.
+She has also contributed hardware content to the likes of PC Gamer, Trusted Reviews, Dexerto, Expert Reviews, and Android Central.
 When she isn't working, you'll often find her in mosh pits at metal gigs and festivals or listening to whatever new black and death metal has debuted that week.